distantreading/WG1/MalagaMeeting2020/meetingMalaga2020.md

 ## Session 4 A WG1 and WG3: Literary Research with ELTeC

 * Suggestion: STSM perspective of in ELTEC?
-* WG3 suggestion: change the name of critera "canonicty" - into popularity? or something else? re-printindex?
+* WG3 suggestion: if reprint is not a canonicity criterion, change this - into popularity? or something else?
+E.g. reprint index?
+Or change it?
 * CS: Ideas/Requiremtens on platforms of WG3
   * Susan's idea: approach the voyant people
   * create sub collections via filtering